ToritoIO/CertPatrol-Orchestrator/README.md

 certpatrol-orch server
 # or pick a different port
 # certpatrol-orch server --port 9090
+# or reuse the custom database from the previous step
+# certpatrol-orch server -f ./localdb.sqlite
 ```

 Then open http://127.0.0.1:8080 in your browser.